Treasury proposal: Deliver $500B to Americans starting April

 The vast majority of people recover from the new virus.
 According to the World Health Organization, people with mild illness recover in about two weeks, while those with more severe illness may take three to six weeks to recover.

-Still, some GOP senators were skeptical about the massive aid on the table.
-“I’m going to be very leery of doing something like in 2008,” said Indiana Republican Sen. Mike Braun.

-“Right now, the plan around here is basically to just to start shoveling money out of a helicopter,” said Sen. Ben Sasse, R-Neb.
-“This is a bad idea. … We don’t need a policy where Washington, D.C., handpicks winners and losers.”

-Associated Press writers Andrew Taylor, Matthew Daly, Martin Crutsinger, Colleen Long, Chris Rugaber, Mary Clare Jalonick and Kevin Freking in Washington contributed to this report.
+Associated Press writers Matthew Daly, Lisa Mascaro and Mary Clare Jalonick in Washington contributed to this report.

 NewsChannel 9 iPhone App